Little Navmap Logo

 The options are disabled if the respective features are not present the map.

 Increases or decreases the detail level for the map.
-More details means more airports, more navaids, more text information and bigger icons.
+More details means more airports, more navaids and increased symbol sizes.

-Map details have an equivalent button Detail Menu on the toolbar which allows to change the detail level with a slider.
+Map details have an equivalent button on the toolbar which allows to change the detail levels with a slider.
 The drop down menu of the toolbar button can be torn off by clicking on the dashed line in the menu (Tear off Dropdown Menus).

 The detail level is shown in the Statusbar.
 Range is -2 for least detail to +5 for most detail.